mahnazzzz/TestAssignmentSemesterProjekt/README.md

 1. Clone the project.

-2. Run this production-sqlScript and test-sqlScrpit into your MySQL database.
+2. Run this sql Script and test sqlScrpit into your MySQL database.

 3. Open the project in your favorite IDE.